wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **M:**&ensp;Do not undervalue attention.
 It means interest and also love.
 To know, to do, to discover or to create, you must give your heart to it — which means attention.
 All the blessings flow from it.

-**Q:**&ensp;You advise us to concentrate on ‘I Am’.
+**Q:**&ensp;You advise us to concentrate on ‘I am’.
 Is this too a form of attention?

 **M:**&ensp;What else?
 Give your undivided attention to the most important in your life — yourself.
 Of your personal universe you are the centre — without knowing the centre what else can you know?